Is it possible to use artificial lights to power a small size solar panel?

 - Within the visible spectrum region (300 -830 nm wavelengths)

 However, the efficiency obtained from using this source of light is so low and slow, which is not worth it to be considered as a primary electrical recharge option.
-Having directly sunlight exposure will always trump artificial light.
+Having direct sunlight exposure will always trump artificial light.
+You can learn more on how solar lights work here.

 Here are couple more technical information if you’re interested to learn more